MicrosoftDocs/win32/desktop-src/mediastreaming/ibasicdevice-modelurl.md

 *value* \[out\]
 </dt> <dd>

-Receives a pointer to the device’s model URL.
+Receives a pointer to the device s model URL.

 </dd> </dl>